© 2019 - International Centre for Investigative Reporting

 But The Guardian’s investigation in the last three months has revealed this claim to be misleading.

-Several school projects awarded by the commission in 2015, which cost hundreds of millions of naira, are till today uncompleted or abandoned by the contractors who already have been fully paid.
+Several school projects awarded by the commission in 2015, which cost billions of naira, are till today uncompleted or abandoned by the contractors who already have been fully paid.

 And despite UBEC’s claim of probity and commitment to duty, the government agency has watched defaulting contractors rip off Nigerian taxpayers and the affected school children, without a demand for refund, or sanction.